slowernews/wisdom-tldr/chapters/chapter_appendix.md

 In the battle of man vs algorithm, unfortunately, man often loses

 All software gets developed under time, budget, management, requirements, and skill constraints that prevent doing anything perfectly.
 We should keep those constraints and limits in mind when we look at code and immediately conclude the code resists understanding, or that only fools would have produced such software.
+- 90% of webapps are database frontends.

-a fundamental rule of technology: There is no third ecosystem
+- a fundamental rule of technology: There is no third ecosystem

 OOP is a natural enemy to concurrency (because of state) and about how transforming data (I.e functional) is a better match